 Iraq’s children and families forced to flee violence are now living in desperate conditions as internally displaced people or refugees in neighboring countries – sometimes for so long that children grow up knowing nothing but loss, fear and deprivation.
-Millions are in need of humanitarian assistance.

 Save the Children is on the ground, delivering lifesaving aid in often dangerous circumstances.
 But we can’t do it without your help.

 Help Save Children in Iraq